bshoshany/OGRePy/README.md

 Contributions are always welcome.
 However, I release my projects in cumulative updates after editing and testing them locally on my system, so **my policy is to never accept any pull requests**.
 If you open a pull request, and I decide to incorporate your suggestion into the project, I will first modify your code to comply with the project's coding conventions (formatting, syntax, naming, comments, programming practices, etc.), and perform some tests to ensure that the change doesn't break anything.
 I will then merge it into the next release of the project, possibly together with some other changes.
 The new release will also include a note in `CHANGELOG.md` with a link to your pull request, and modifications to the documentation in `README.md` as needed.

-To create a development environment for this package, download the source code directly from the [GitHub repository](https://github.com/bshoshany/OGRePy), then create a virtual environment in the root folder of the repository [as explained above](#installing-in-a-virtual-environment), activate it, and run `pip install ipykernel sympy` to install the dependent packages.
+To create a development environment for this package, download the source code directly from the [GitHub repository](https://github.com/bshoshany/OGRePy), then create a virtual environment in the root folder of the repository [as explained above](#installing-in-a-virtual-environment), activate it, and run `pip install jupyterlab jupytext playwright sympy` to install the development packages, then run `playwright install` to install the browser binaries for HTML to PDF conversion (if desired).

 For your convenience, a PowerShell script, [update_packages.ps1](https://github.com/bshoshany/OGRePy/blob/master/tasks/update_packages.ps1), is provided in the GitHub repository to allow easily updating all outdated packages.
-Another script, [compile_docs.ps1](https://github.com/bshoshany/OGRePy/blob/master/tasks/compile_docs.ps1), is used to compile the documentation in `README.md` to a Jupyter notebook and run the notebook.
-Finally, [cleanup.ps1](https://github.com/bshoshany/OGRePy/blob/master/tasks/cleanup.ps1), is used to clean up Python and Jupyter cache folders.
+A Python script, [compile_docs.py](https://github.com/bshoshany/OGRePy/blob/master/tasks/compile_docs.py), is used to compile the documentation in `README.md` to `.ipynb`, `.html`, and `.pdf` formats.
+Finally, [cleanup.py](https://github.com/bshoshany/OGRePy/blob/master/tasks/cleanup.py) is used to clean up Python and Jupyter cache folders.

 This package was developed in [Visual Studio Code](https://code.visualstudio.com/).
-The `.vscode` folder is provided in the GitHub repository for your convenience, including tasks for running the above PowerShell scripts.
+The `.vscode` folder is provided in the GitHub repository for your convenience, including tasks for running the above scripts.
 It is highly recommended to install the following linters:

 * [Pyright](https://github.com/microsoft/pyright): install the Pylance [VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).
 * [Ruff](https://github.com/astral-sh/ruff): `pip install ruff` and install the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).